-To the modern health-conscious cook, schmaltz and gribenes sound like a heart attack waiting to happen.
-Schmaltz is full of cholesterol, but it adds a very unique flavor to dishes that is unmatched by any other type of oil.
+To the modern health-conscious cook, schmaltz and gribenes might sound like a heart attack waiting to happen.
+Schmaltz is a high cholesterol fat, but it adds a very unique flavor to dishes that is unmatched by any other type of oil.
 While many people find gribenes delicious, others might consider them too strange or unhealthy to enjoy.

 Schmaltz is collected by slowly sautéing chicken skin and fat, then collecting the liquid fat that melts as it cooks.
-It’s easy to make and adds an authentic flavor to many Jewish recipes, including matzo balls and chopped liver.
+Most of the time onion is added to the mix, which flavors the schmaltz and makes the gribenes extra tasty.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

 - Rinse the pound of chicken skin and fat, pat dry, then chop it into small 1/2 inch pieces.

 - Uncover the skillet and raise heat to medium.
 At this point you can add onion, which will give you an onion-flavored darker colored schmaltz, or you can render the fat without onion for a cleaner, purer fat with no onion essence.
 Most Jewish cooks prefer to render the fat with onion.
 Let the skin and fat cook for another 15-20 minutes, breaking the pieces apart with a spatula and stirring frequently, until the skin starts to brown and curl at the edges.
 At this point there should be quite a bit of liquid fat at the bottom of the pan—this liquid is your schmaltz.

 - Remove pan from heat.
 Pour the schmaltz from the skillet into a container, using a mesh strainer to catch any small pieces of skin.
 A golden oil will result—this is called schmaltz.
 It can be used in a variety of Jewish dishes or as a cooking fat.